 - Provide patient-centered, age-specific and culturally-competent nutritional care for patients in an acute care and outpatient setting

 - Chart in electronic medical records

 Three weeks of staff relief in the acute care setting will be required after the completion of all MNT rotations.

 Foodservice Systems & Management – 4 weeks

 Dietetic interns will spend four weeks within Nutrition Services at a M Health Fairview site.
 They will participate in the various facets of foodservice systems and management, such as food production, food service, retail operations and human resource management.
 An intern project includes the planning, marketing and implementation of a theme meal within the retail area.

 Community Rotations – 5 weeks

-Five weeks of community experiences may include rotations at Women, Infants and Children (WIC) Programs, DaVita Kidney Care, U of MN Extension, Hy-Vee Supermarkets, and other community wellness settings.
+Five weeks of community experiences may include rotations at Women, Infants and Children (WIC) Programs, DaVita Kidney Care, Public Schools, U of MN Extension, Hy-Vee Supermarkets, and other community wellness settings.
 Rotation experiences include nutrition education and behavior modification strategies, development and implementation of health and nutrition topic materials, and design of activities related to healthy eating for wellness and exercise performance.